n76/wifi_backend/README.md

 This backend consists of two parts sharing a common database.
 One part passively monitors the GPS.
 If the GPS has acquired and has a good position accuracy, then the WiFi APs detected by the phone are stored.

-The other part is the actual location provider which uses the database to estimate location when the GPS is not available or has not yet gotten its first fix.
-The use of stored WiFi AP can dramatically decrease the GPS time to first fix.
+The other part is the actual location provider which uses the database to estimate location when the GPS is not available.
+The use of stored WiFi AP can decrease the GPS time to first fix and allows apps to get an immediate approximate location.

-This backend performs no network data.
-All data acquired by the phone stays on the phone and no queries are made to a centralized AP location provider.
+This backend uses no network data.
+All data acquired by the phone stays on the phone and no queries are made to a centralized WiFi AP location provider.

 [![Get it on F-Droid](get_it_on_f-droid.png?raw=true)](https://f-droid.org/repository/browse/?fdid=org.fitchfamily.android.wifi_backend)